kushalsamant/kushalsamant.github.io/projects.md

 - Ouch - An animated film about incidents in the lives of Mumbaikars. <br>
 - Editorial Team for Annual Architectural Magazine, Oculus 5 of KLS GIT, Belgaum. <br>
 - <a href="https://kushalsamant.github.io/projects/catalytic_corridor.html" rel="noopener noreferrer" target="_blank">Catalytic Corridor - LAjournal Design Competition (Landscape, India)</a>. <br>
-- <a href="https://kushalsamant.github.io/projects/urban_insert_design.html" rel="noopener noreferrer" target="_blank">Urban Insert Design - Proposed a way to cure religious tension and ongoing riots in the Old city and the Fort, Belgaum using socio economic principles of urban design and space making</a>. <br>
+- <a href="https://kushalsamant.github.io/projects/urban_insert_design.html" rel="noopener noreferrer" target="_blank">Urban Insert Design</a> - Proposed a way to cure religious tension and ongoing riots in the Old city and the Fort, Belgaum using socio economic principles of urban design and space making. <br>
 - Book Store Interior Design - Proposed redesigning an old watch tower into a bookstore inside the military cantonment/camp area of Belgaum. <br>
 - <a href="https://kushalsamant.github.io/projects/processism.html">Processism</a>. <br>
 - Admission Brochure 2012 of KLS GIT, Belgaum. <br>